-Benefits description You pay After the calendar year deductible Inpatient hospital Consumer Option Room and board, such as • Ward, semiprivate, or intensive care accommodations, including birthing centers • General nursing care • Meals and special diets Aetna Transplant Network: \$75 copayment per day, up to a maximum of \$750 per admission Network: \$75 copayment per day, up to a Note: We only cover a private room when you must be isolated to prevent contagion.
-Otherwise, our benefit will be based on the hospital's average charge for semiprivate accommodations. maximum of \$750 per admission Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Note: Hospitals billing an all-inclusive rate will be prorated between room and board and ancillary charges.
+Benefits description You pay After the calendar year deductible Inpatient hospital Consumer Option Room and board, such as • Ward, semiprivate, or intensive care accommodations • General nursing care Aetna Transplant Network: \$75 copayment per day, up to a maximum of \$750 per admission Network: \$75 copayment per day, up to a Meals and special diets Note: We also seems with a seem the seems the instant decrease and since the seems the seems to be a seem maximum of \$750 per admission Note: We only cover a private room when you must be isolated to prevent contagion or the hospital only has private rooms.
+Otherwise, our benefit will be based on the hospital's average charge for semiprivate accommodations.
+Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Note: Hospitals billing an all-inclusive rate will be prorated between room and board and ancillary charges.
+Note: We waive your cost-share for Inpatient hospital care related to maternity and pay for covered services in full for care provided by a Network facility.